-Step 4 Submit your online registration by the deadline (dates below)
+Step 3 Submit your online registration by the deadline (see dates below)

-Step 5 If successful, you will be notified and will then need to apply to the overseas institution
+Step 4 If successful, you will be notified and invited to attend a ‘Get Set Nomination Briefing’

-Step 8 Get set – your global adventure begins!
+Step 9 Get set - your global adventure begins

-Semester 2: registration open 1 September - 30 September (for Semester 2 of the following year)
+Semester 2: registration open 1 August to 30 September

 International students who wish to transfer into the dual award should be aware of the impact on their student visa and post study work rights and should consider the following: